 An application to the court must be in the form of a writ or originating motion.

 For more information, go to the Supreme Court of the NT website.

 Step 1.
 The public officer must complete a dissolution statutory declaration form in front of a witness aged 18 or older.

 Step 2.
 The public officer must submit the form to Licensing NT.

-Licensing NT will publish a notice of intention to dissolve your association in the NT government gazette.
+Licensing NT will publish a notice of intention to dissolve your association in the NTG Gazette.

-After three months, if there is no objection, a notice of dissolution is gazetted and your association will come to a formal end on the same day.
+After 3 months, if there is no objection, a notice of dissolution is gazetted and your association will come to a formal end on the same day.